birgander2/PyRAT/README.md

     python setup.py install --user

-**Configuration:** At startup, pyrat searches for a file _$HOME/.pyratrc_.
-It should contain the name of a directory used for storing temporary files (ideally on a large, fast harddisc).
-As default _/tmp_ is used, which is often not a good choice.
-All this might not work on Windows (help wanted!).
+**Configuration:** At startup, pyrat searches for a file _$HOME/.pyratrc_ (pyrat.ini on Windows) and generates a new one if not there.
+It should contain the name of a directory used for storing temporary files.
+As default _/tmp_ (something else on Windows) is used, which is often not a good choice.
+Choose a tempdir on a large, fast, local harddrive and check it from time to time for lost tempfiles.

+The value for 'NThreads' influences the number of parallel jobs used.
+Set this to your number of CPU cores.
+The autodetection might be too high if your CPU suppors hyperthreading.
+In such a case, set the correct (lower) number.
+Note that too many threads are causing only overhead and will slow down processing.

 ## Documentation